What is a VOD Platform?

-Users can access Catchplay through transactional and subscription video on demand.
+Users can access Catchplay through transactional and subscription videos on demand.
 Aside from having an unlimited-use film library that provides detailed browsing information, Catchplay has a rental service for newer movies.
 It also allows easy-switching of viewing devices without interruption.
-Users can watch for free, while premium subscribers can pay for US$9.50 monthly.
+Users can watch for free, while premium subscribers can pay US$9.50 monthly.

 OONA is an advertising-centered VOD platform created in 2017, allowing users to watch TV for free.
 Its recent partnership with communications giant Telkom Indonesia allows 185 million Indonesians to have subscription-less content.

-Video-on-Demand from India
+Video-on-Demand Platforms from India

 Hotstar is a VOD platform that offers live video streaming, hence the record-breaking number of users in the app.
 This allows the users to watch live sports such as cricket, the Premier League, and Formula 1 with ease.

 It also provides Bollywood content, alongside American shows and blockbusters.
-Users have the option to browse a huge amount of ad-supported content for free or choose premium membership plans which are monthly-recurring.
+Users have the option to browse a huge amount of ad-supported content for free or choose premium membership plans which are monthly recurring.